-Elementary German I. Lab 1.5.
-Main elements of grammar and pronunciation, with work on the four basic skills of listening comprehension, speaking, reading and writing.
+GRMN 1115 Elementary German I. Main elements of grammar and pronunciation, with work on the four basic skills of listening comprehension, speaking, reading and writing.

-Elementary German II.
-Lab 1.5.
+GRMN 1225 Elementary German II.
 Prerequisite(s): 1115 or equivalent.
 Continuation of 1115.

-(I)Intermediate Conversation and Composition I. Lab 1.
-Prerequisite(s): 1225 or equivalent competence.
+GRMN 2112 (I) Intermediate Conversation and Composition I. Prerequisite(s): 1225 or equivalent competence.
 (May have been gained in high school.)
 Colloquial speech patterns and grammar.
 May be taken concurrently with other 2000-level German courses.

-(I)First Readings in German.
-Prerequisite(s): 1225 or equivalent competence.
+GRMN 2113 (I) Intermediate German I. Prerequisite(s): 1225 or equivalent competence.
 (May have been gained in high school.)
-Selections from German newspapers and other contemporary material.
+Selections from German contemporary cultural reading material.
 May be taken concurrently with other 2000-level German courses.

-(I)Intermediate Conversation and Composition II.
-Lab 1.
+GRMN 2222 (I) Intermediate Conversation and Composition II.
 Prerequisite(s): 2112 or equivalent competence.
 (May have been gained in high school.)
 Continuation of 2112, with further work in composition, conversation and grammar.
 May be taken concurrently with other 2000-level German courses.

-(I)Introduction to German Literature.
+GRMN 2223 (I) Intermediate German II.
 Prerequisite(s): 1225 or equivalent competence.
 (May have been gained in high school.)
-Reading and analysis of prose, drama and poetry; literary appreciation.
+Reading/viewing and analysis of prose, drama and poetry, and film for building literary and cultural appreciation.
 May be taken concurrently with other 2000-level German courses.

-German for Reading Requirements I. Reading in the humanities and the sciences.
+GRMN 3013 German for Reading Requirements I. Reading in the humanities and the sciences.
 Translation from German to English.

-German for Reading Requirements II.
+GRMN 3023 German for Reading Requirements II.
 Prerequisite(s): 3013 or equivalent.
 Intermediate and advanced reading in the humanities and sciences.
 Translation from German to English.

-Modern Germany.
+GRMN 3333 Modern Germany.
 Prerequisite(s): 20 credit hours of German or equivalent.
 The major cultural, social and political forces that have shaped the Germany of today.

-Business German.
-Lab 1.
+GRMN 3343 German for Professional Purposes.
 Prerequisite(s): 2222 and 2223 or equivalent.
-Introduction to business practices and economic environment in Germany.
-Study of specialized vocabulary.
+Introduction to business concepts, practices and the expectations of professional life in Germany.
+Focus on specialized vocabulary.

-Advanced Diction and Phonetics.
-Lab 1.
+GRMN 3463 Advanced Diction and Phonetics.
 Prerequisite(s): 20 credit hours of German or equivalent.
 German speech sounds and intonation patterns.
 Practice to improve the student's pronunciation.
 Required course for teacher certification.

-Advanced Conversation.
-Lab 1.
-Prerequisite(s): 2222 and 2223 or equivalent.
+GRMN 3803 Advanced Conversation.
+Prerequisite(s): 2222 or 2223 or equivalent.
 Colloquial speech forms and sentence structure.
 Practice in brief public address in German.

-Advanced Grammar and Composition.
+GRMN 3813 Advanced Grammar and Composition.
 Prerequisite(s): 2222 and 2223 or equivalent.
 Practice in original composition in German.
 Problematic points of German grammar and stylistics.

-Orientation to Internship Abroad.
+GRMN 3902 Orientation to Internship Abroad.
 Lab 1.
 Prerequisite(s): 2222 and 2223 or equivalent.
-Preparation for residential internship in a Germanspeaking country.
+Preparation for residential internship in a German-speaking country.
 Culture, civilization, and contemporary conditions, and communication for students accepted for international cooperative education program.

-Internship Abroad.
+GRMN 3903 Internship Abroad.
 Lab TBA.
 Prerequisite(s): 2222 and 2223 or equivalent.
 Practical studies in a German-speaking country.
 Supervised research papers and reports and oral testing during and following the practicum.

-Survey of German Literature I. Prerequisite(s): 20 credit hours of German or equivalent.
+GRMN 4153 Survey of German Literature I. Prerequisite(s): 20 credit hours of German or equivalent.
 German literature from the beginning to 1785.

-Survey of German Literature II.
+GRMN 4163 Survey of German Literature II.
 Prerequisite(s): 20 credit hours of German or equivalent.
 German literature from 1785 to the present.

-Backgrounds of Modern German Civilization.
+GRMN 4333 Backgrounds of Modern German Civilization.
 Prerequisite(s): 20 credit hours of German or equivalent.
 Historical, cultural, political and literary trends in the formation of German civilization.
 Capstone course.

-The Age of Goethe.
+GRMN 4513 The Age of Goethe.
 Prerequisite(s): 20 credit hours of German or equivalent.
 Principal figures of German Classicism and Romanticism.

-19th Century German Literature.
+GRMN 4523 19th Century German Literature.
 Prerequisite(s): 20 hours or equivalent proficiency.
 Prose, lyric and drama from Romanticism to Naturalism.

-20th Century German Literature.
+GRMN 4543 20th Century German Literature.
 Prerequisite(s): 20 credit hours of German or equivalent.
 Main currents in German literature from Naturalism until present day.